ITSSimulators/ODRoNeS/doc/logics.md

 The Road Network System `rns` is essentially an array of connected `sections` on a system that will allow you to use both cartesian to road coordinates interchangeably.

-`sections`, are essentially a dynamic array of (roughly) parallel lanes, that can be accessed through operator[] and that can access lanes through operator[] and they are the ODRoNeS equivalent to OpenDRIVE roads.
+`sections`, are essentially a dynamic array of (roughly) parallel lanes (matching OpenDRIVE laneSections) that can be accessed through operator[] and that can access lanes through operator[] and they are the ODRoNeS equivalent to OpenDRIVE roads.